gagan3012/ubco-bot/docs/DEPLOYMENT_GUIDE.md

 npm run bootstrap
 ```

-Finally, use the following command to launch template to deploy the QnA bot in your AWS account.
+Finally, use the following command to launch template to deploy the UBCO bot in your AWS account.

 ```shell
 npm run up